silphimon/webpage/content/project/example/index.md

 This project is intended for MSc students with a quantitative background.
 Having taken some statistics courses (at an undergraduate and/or graduate level) and being familiar with hypothesis testing is certainly beneficial.
 That being said, there are no strict requirements necessary to work on this project.
 Knoweledge of a programming language (e.g., R or Python) also helps, although this project does not directly involve any computing or programming.
 {{< /spoiler >}}

+{{< spoiler text="Are there any references?" >}}
+To become more familiar with this topic, please refer to [Lindquist, 2008](https://projecteuclid.org/journals/statistical-science/volume-23/issue-4/The-Statistical-Analysis-of-fMRI-Data/10.1214/09-STS282.full), [Durnez et al., 2016](https://www.biorxiv.org/content/10.1101/049429v1), and [Bossier et al., 2020](https://www.sciencedirect.com/science/article/pii/S1053811920300884).
+A more extensive list will be shared with the interested student.
+{{< /spoiler >}}

 {{< spoiler text="How long do I need to complete this project?" >}}
 This is difficult to say in general terms as it depends on the general standing of the student (e.g., background, motivation, remaining exams, other committments, etc.).
-However, we expect this thesis work could be completed in 2-3 months of solid work.
+However, we expect this thesis project could be completed in 2-3 months of solid work.
 {{< /spoiler >}}